aphoenix/split-testing/README.md

 	- This plugin does not load any external libraries.
 	- [jQuery Cookie](https://raw.github.com/carhartl/jquery-cookie/) is included in the `js/ab.js` file.
 	- You must load [jQuery](http://jquery.com/) in your wordpress theme to support the jQuery Cookie library.
-	- You can load and use any other javascript library you require for your theme and use that library in your A/B tests to manipulate DOM elements during tests.
+	- You can load and use any other javascript library you requgire for your theme and use that library in your A/B tests to manipulate DOM elements during tests.

 ## Google Analytics
 	- This plugin uses google analytics to store test data.